sulfuror/rescript-sh/docs/home/installation.md

 |1.
 System-wide | `/usr/bin` |
 |2.
 For this user | `~/bin` or `~/.local/bin` |

+> [!NOTE]
+> Running `rescript install` will automatically generate and install **native Bash Autocompletion** for both the system or the local user, enabling you to use `TAB` to auto-complete your repositories, commands, and flags.
+>
+> *If you install it locally (Option 2) and your system does not automatically detect the completion, you can enable it manually by adding the following line to your `~/.bashrc` or `~/.profile`:*
+> `[[ -f ~/.local/share/bash-completion/completions/rescript ]] && source ~/.local/share/bash-completion/completions/rescript`

 If you chose the second option make sure to have these lines inside your `.profile`.

 ```